 Magnets come in different forms, from simple bar magnets to very large permanent industrial magnets.
 Every type of magnet has two poles and even if they are cut in half, they will still have these two poles.
 Magnets are of great importance to the human community, but however they can be demagnetized at excessive temperatures and pressure.

-An Alnico magnet is a permanent magnet made of aluminum, nickel, and cobalt.
+An Alnico magnet is a permanent magnet made by combiming aluminum, nickel, iron, cobalt, and other elements.
 They come in isotropic, non-directional, or anisotropic, mono-directional, form...